telerik/blazor-docs/components/gantt/gantt-tree/templates/editor.md

 The column's `EditorTemplate` defines the inline template or component that will be rendered when the user is [editing]({%slug gantt-tree-editing%}) the field.
 It is also used when inserting a new item.
 The template receives a copy of the model, so that changes can be cancelled with the `Cancel` command.

-You can data bind components in it to the current context, which is an instance to the model the Gantt is bound to.
+In the Editor Template, you can data bind components to the current context, which is an instance to the model the Gantt is bound to.

 @[template](/_contentTemplates/common/inputs.md#edit-debouncedelay)